stevegdavis/POIViewerMap/README.md

+# POI Viewer Map
-POI Viewer Map is a .NET MAUI app for Android devices (iOS to follow).
-It allows the user to choose a Place Of Interest from a fixed list and display them on a map.
+Place Of Interest Viewer Map is a .NET MAUI app for Android devices (iOS work in progress).
+It allows the user to choose a POI from a fixed list and display them on a map.
-It is orientated towards cyling and hiking.
+It is orientated towards cycling and hiking.

 **Options:**
 * Import POIs for Country